 Vanguard vs. TD Ameritrade: Who Should Use It?

-Vanguard is designed for buy-and-hold investors.
-Therefore, if you have a long-term investing strategy that does not include frequent trades, Vanguard is likely the best option for you.
+Vanguard is generally designed for buy-and-hold investors.
+Therefore, if you have a long-term investing strategy that does not include frequent trades, Vanguard can be the best option for you.

 Both TD Ameritrade and Vanguard are online brokerages that have proven track records.
 However, different users might use each company for different reasons.
 TD Ameritrade has more robust reporting software and is better for people that are making frequent trades.
 Vanguard is better for buy-and-hold investors and has less real-time information available to users.